Welcome to EL 150, "Introduction to Literary Study."

 In class, I may call on you to share with the class the agenda item you posted on your own blog.
 I may also ask you to share with the class the comments you left on peer blogs.
 Most students find that hit helps to bring printouts of those online contributions, so you have something to consult when I call on you.

-A ten-beat line of verse like Shakespeare wrote.
+Write ten-beat lines of verse, like Shakespeare wrote.

-O lazy poets!
-Do not fill your lines
+But lazy poets, do not fill your lines

 With really wasteful words that just fill space